-An estimated per share NAV of \$6.40 was established in November 2013, and, as a result, with respect to eligible redemption requests made from the fourth quarter of 2013 through the fourth quarter of 2014, ordinary share redemption requests were redeemed at a price of \$5.45 per share.
-Any shares that were redeemed pursuant to eligible redemption requests received during that period in connection with the death or disability of a stockholder were redeemed at the estimated per share NAV of \$6.40.
-On December 3, 2014, our board of directors established a subsequent estimated per share NAV of our common stock of \$6.50.
-Our ordinary share redemption price will continue to be \$5.45 per share.
-Beginning with eligible redemption requests made during the first quarter of 2015, which, if redeemed, will be aggregated and redeemed on April 1, 2015, any shares that are redeemed pursuant to eligible redemption requests in connection with the death or disability of a stockholder will be redeemed at the new estimated per share NAV of \$6.50.
-The redemption price was determined by our board of directors in its sole discretion.
+An estimated per share NAV of \$6.50 as of September 30, 2014 was determined by our board of directors in December 2014, and, as a result, with respect to eligible redemption requests made from the first quarter of 2015 through the third quarter of 2015, ordinary share redemption requests were redeemed at a price of \$5.45 per share.
+Any shares that were redeemed pursuant to eligible redemption requests received during that period in connection with the death or disability of a stockholder were redeemed at the estimated per share NAV of \$6.50.
+On September 16, 2015, our board of directors determined a subsequent estimated per share NAV of our common stock as of June 30, 2015 of \$6.65.
+The ordinary share redemption price did not change as a result of the increase in the estimated per share NAV and continues to be \$5.45 per share.
+As of January 1, 2016, any shares that are redeemed pursuant to eligible redemption requests in connection with the death or disability of a stockholder have been or will be redeemed at the most recently determined estimated per share NAV of \$6.65.
+The redemption prices were determined by our board of directors in its sole discretion.

-Our board of directors may adjust the per-share redemption price from time to time based on our then-current estimated per share value at the time of the adjustment and such other factors as it deems appropriate, including, but not limited to, the thencurrent offering price of our shares (if any), our then-current dividend reinvestment plan price and general market conditions.
+Our board of directors may adjust the per-share redemption price from time to time based on our then-current estimated per share value at the time of the adjustment and such other factors as it deems appropriate, including, but not limited to, the then-current offering price of our shares (if any), our then-current dividend reinvestment plan price and general market conditions.
 At any time during which we are engaged in an offering of shares, the per-share price for shares purchased under our redemption program will always be equal to or lower than the applicable per-share offering price.
 Real estate asset and notes payable values fluctuate, which in the future may result in an increase or decrease in our net asset value.
 Thus, future adjustments to our per share net asset value could result in a higher or lower redemption price.
 The members of our board of directors must, in accordance with their fiduciary duties, act in a manner they believe is in the best interests of our stockholders when making any decision to adjust the redemption price offered under our share redemption program.
 Our board of directors will announce any price adjustment and the time period of its effectiveness upon 30 days' notice, which will be provided in the form of a Current Report on Form 8-K filed with the SEC and made available on our website.